What is Prophetic Art?

 Gift of Prophecy

 Prophecy is a message from God, which is given by a person who is filled by the Holy Spirit, that expresses the heart, mind and will of Father.
-The Holy Spirit, through prophecy reveals or unveils an insight from God that could not be known by natural means.
+The Holy Spirit, through prophecy, reveals or unveils an insight from God that could not be known by natural means.

+Prophecy is not restricted to words but can include the visual.
 In 1 Corinthians 14:1-3 Paul tells us that we are all to eagerly seek the gift of prophecy: “Pursue love, and earnestly desire the spiritual gifts, especially that you may prophesy.
 For one who speaks in a tongue speaks not to men but to God; for no one understands him, but he utters mysteries in the Spirit.
 On the other hand, the one who prophesies speaks to people for their upbuilding and encouragement and consolation.”
 (ESV).

+1 Corinthians 14:31 confirms that we can all prophesy, and again v 39 reminds us to desire to prophesy.
+So all Christians can have and use the gift of prophecy for upbuilding, encouragement and consolation.
 Therefore, the gift of prophecy is to bring out the best in people.
 So a good check on the gift of prophecy is found in 1 Corinthians 13:2, it always needs to demonstrate the love of God.